CenQiulan/survey/README.md

 2.The apk locate at :android-client/survey-master/app/build/outputs/apk/debug/app-debug.apk.

+3.Environment: android 6.0 to android 10.0

 #the gif

 <img src=android-client/gif/surveyshow.gif height=40% width=40%>

 #the list of the app's functions

-1.Scanning QR
+1.Scanning QR and get URL

-2.Read and store the content.
+2.Read and store the json content.

+3.Classify different types of questions

-3.Set the password and lock the screen
+4.Set the password and lock the screen

-4.Some limitations to prevent crash
+5.Some limitations to prevent crash

+#something need to be improved

+1.It should can switch to another language

+2.The scan window should be able to adapt to the phone